weslen02/connect-db2-via-dbeaver-to-docker-on-ubuntu-vm-hyper-v/README.md

 ## Steps:

-1. Install a normal Ubuntu VM and, after installation, use the Network settings as the image is showing below.
+1. Install a normal Ubuntu VM and, after installation, use the Network settings as the images is showing below.
 This is necessary because you need an Internet network and a static network to connect to a host database DB2, thus avoiding having to change the host every time you log into Ubuntu.

-> PS: In the news version, you can install the Ubuntu,
+> PS: In the new versions of Hyper-v, you can install Ubuntu directly in the installation settings, without needing the ISO image, see more about it by [clicking here](https://blogs.windows.com/windowsdeveloper/2018/09/17/run-ubuntu-virtual-machines-made-even-easier-with-hyper-v-quick-create/)

+- 1.1.
+MAC Address - The MAC address must be static for both networks in Hyper-v